szabonorbert/js-backend-golden-path/readme.md

 ![JS backend on steroids](src/js-backend-golden-path-2.png)

 That's why you want to make the most compatible codebase at it's heart, therefore you will need to modify just a few lines of code to go from one platform to another.
 This is the golden path.

+Probably at the end you will arrive to the following mix:
+- your API backends and small-task microservices will stay on edge at global scale (important to work fast and globally)
+- your heavy-load tasks will go to containerized microservices (not improtant to work fast and globally)

+...but anyways, you never want to lock-in.
+You want the golden path to move immediately if you need.

 ### CJS, ESM and compatibility issues